-Pension Portfolio is a self-invested personal pension, offering access to thousands of funds, equities, investment trusts, exchange-traded funds, fixed income securities and commercial property.
+Pension Portfolio is a self-invested personal pension, offering access to thousands of funds, equities, investment trusts and exchange-traded funds.
 It offers both phased and single drawdown options for your clients.

 Your clients only pay for the options they use